tmalsburg/chamois/README.md

 9. `metadata1`: Meta data depending on page type.
 For ReadingTrials, this column contains the screen coordinates of the AOIs.
 10. `metadata2`: More meta data depending on page type.
 For TPxReadingTrials, this column contains the file name of the recorded eye-tracking data.

-The data format of the eye-tracking data depends on the eye-tracker and the user will have to take care of combining Chamois log data (above) with the eye-tracking data.
-In many cases this will boil down to simply joining two data frames.
-Support for TRACKPixx3 eye-trackers is included in this repository (see [demo_experiment_tpx.py](https://github.com/tmalsburg/chamois/blob/main/demo_experiment_tpx.py)).
+The data format of the eye-tracking data depends on the eye-tracker and the user will have to take care of combining Chamois data from the session log (above) with the eye-tracking data.
+Initial support for TRACKPixx3 eye-trackers is included in this repository (see [demo_experiment_tpx.py](https://github.com/tmalsburg/chamois/blob/main/demo_experiment_tpx.py)).